Purpose of fund

 All applications will need Faculty approval before the call final deadline.
 Typically, this is a week before the final deadline.
 We therefore strongly advise to discuss your application with your Faculty Research Facilitator well before the deadline (see point 22 in the guidance document for further information).

-Applications from both those new to, or experienced in, collaborations with theatre, heritage and Creative Industries are welcome.
+Applications from both those new to, or experienced in, collaborations with theatre, heritage, creative industries, and other research strands are welcome.

 The main applicant must be a researcher at the collegiate University in the Humanities Division.
 This includes Early Career Researchers, teaching staff and Faculty members.
 DPhil applicants are eligible as main applicants also.
 Applications that are interdisciplinary and include participants from different Divisions of the University are especially welcome.